 We’ve all been there.
-You share a plant-based recipe and someone attacks you over an ingredient.
-You do something nice for a person or organization and someone ascribes ulterior motives to your good deed.
-You post a link to a Meatless Monday program as a gateway to veganism and people you didn’t even know you were friends with on Facebook make their first appearance to declare you’re in bed with the animal agriculture industry.
+You share a plant-based recipe, and someone attacks you over an ingredient.
+You do something nice for a person or organization, and someone ascribes ulterior motives to your good deed.
+You state a political fact, and someone states the opposite is true.
+You post a link to a Meatless Monday program as a gateway to veganism, and someone declares you’re in bed with the animal agriculture industry.

 You pause, nod your head in disbelief, and ask yourself, What’s wrong with these people?

 That’s just it.
 When people engage in abnormal and destructive behavior, there is something wrong with them.
-This isn’t how healthy-minded people act and trying to rationalize with irrational people is an exercise in futility.
+This approach isn’t how healthy-minded people act, and trying to rationalize with irrational people is an exercise in futility.
 Your time would be better spent turning the runway lights on for Amelia Earhart.

 You may never figure out what makes people so deficient in the most elementary etiquette without subpoenaing their medical records.
-In the absence of a subpoena, here are four tips to deal with unbalanced people on social media:
+In the absence of a subpoena, here are four tips for dealing with unbalanced people on social media:

 There are 7.3 billion people in the world.
-How much time are you going to spend on a few people who have repeatedly demonstrated they don’t get it, don’t want to get it, and want to fight about it?
+How much time are you going to spend on a few people who have repeatedly demonstrated they don’t get your message, don’t want to get it, and want to fight about it?
 Find people interested in listening to and sharing your message.
-Welcome opposing points of view but set limits.
-For example, what should you do if someone writes, “People who eat animals should be killed and if you don’t agree, you should be killed too!” on your Facebook page?
-If it makes you uncomfortable and the individual shows no signs of understanding how others may perceive such an approach and the situation escalates, block the person and continue your advocacy.
+Welcome opposing points of view, but set limits.

 What happens after you block unhinged people?
 A healthy person couldn’t care less and moves on.
 But, unbalanced people aren’t healthy.
-Don’t expect a sane reaction.
+Don’t expect a normal reaction.
 They usually become further unglued.
 They will claim that you’re saying things about them that you aren’t saying, contact you via other avenues, and spread falsehoods about you.
 Most commonly, in a tantrum that would make Veruca Salt proud and having failed their middle school chapter test on the U.S. Constitution, they will feverishly search for an audience to exclaim that you violated their right to free speech.
 Take the high road.
-In most cases, these individuals have no audience because so many people already blocked them or realized they’re unstable and ignore their misguided rage, jealousy, and mean spirit.
+In most cases, these individuals have no audience.

 2) Keep Perspective

-In a few days, you will forget it happened.
+In a few days, you’ll forget it happened.
 Personal attacks are pesky but forgettable.
 Why do you get upset when someone unleashes a torrent of anger on you?
-You know the comments are false but you feel like you need to prove it.
+You know the comments are false, but you feel like you need to prove it.
 You don’t.
 Will a few people who don’t know you believe it’s true?
 Maybe.
 But it won’t matter.
 Most won’t believe it.
 Most won’t even see it because it’s unlikely a person with so much negative energy has any audience.
-Address the matter if you see fit but do it in a mature and professional manner.
-For example:

 4) Focus on Your Purpose